 CEPF has an observer status in leading processes and organizations which shape forestry and forest policy in Europe and worldwide.

 The Programme for the Endorsement of Forest Certification (PEFC) is an international non-profit, non-governmental organization dedicated to promoting Sustainable Forest Management (SFM) through independent third-party certification.
 PEFC was founded in 1999 in response to the specific requirements of small- and family forest owners as an international umbrella organization providing independent assessment, endorsement and recognition of national forest certification systems.
 As the European forest owners are the founders of PEFC, CEPF is one of the key partners and international stakeholders in this todays largest global forest certification scheme.
-CEPF is currently represented in the PEFC Board of Directors through Mrs Natalie Hufnagel-Jovy from Germany and Mr Olivier Bertrand from France.
+CEPF is currently represented in the PEFC Board of Directors through Mrs Natalie Hufnagel-Jovy from Germany.

 Since 1996, CEPF is a member of the European Forest Institute (EFI), which mission is to carry out, strengthen, and mobilise forest research and expertise aimed at addressing policy-relevant needs with regard to forests and their governance in Europe.